remix-run/remix/packages/create-remix/templates/fly-stack/README.md

 ## Development

-From a new tab in your terminal:
+With your postgres database up and running in one tab and setup with tables for your data model via prisma, you're ready to start the dev server.
+Run this in a new tab in your terminal:

 ```sh
 npm run dev